 Healthy Children Learn Better

 The Health Services staff at HUSD are here to advocate for health.
 We believe healthy children learn better and we can often assist with accessing health care.
 Our goal is for every child to be covered by some type of health insurance.
-For Healthy Families or Medi-Cal application assistance please call (951)765-5100.
+For Medi-Cal for Families application assistance please call (951)765-5100.
 You may speak to the following contacts:

 In addition to the District Nurses, HUSD is fortunate to have a Health Technician, trained in first aid and CPR, at nearly every school site.
 The primary role of the Health Technician is to provide basic first aid for unexpected injuries, to assist with medications when it is determined they must be given at school; and to maintain health records on all children attending school at their site.
 Health Technicians are able to reach the District Nurses by cell phone as needed.